Find the best blog website builder to kick-start your blogging success

 You will also get access to premium support over the phone and email – a luxury you don’t get with WordPress.org, for example.
 This is a big reason less experienced bloggers should go with Wix over WordPress.org.

-Wix ranks behind Weebly in our list of the best blogging platforms because our research shows it lacks a few key features.
-Unlike Weebly, you can’t create an archive in Wix’s blogging tool.
+However, our research shows Wix lacks a few key features.
+For example, you can’t create an archive in Wix’s blogging tool.
 And you can’t add an RSS feed, making it more difficult to update content.

-Like Weebly, Wix is a super option for bloggers who want to get online seamlessly.
-It lacks some of Weebly’s basic features, but Wix’s infrastructure and thirst for development makes it one of the best blogging platforms if you want to get online, but carry on growing.
+Our verdict: Wix is a super option for bloggers who want to get online seamlessly.
+It lacks some basic blogging features, but Wix’s infrastructure and thirst for development makes it one of the best blogging platforms if you want to get online, but carry on growing.

 Squarespace is one of the best blogging platforms for artists and designers because of its swish templates and polished feel.

 That sounds expensive, so is it worth it?
-Squarespace has improved its blog offering considerably in recent years.
-It used to be that on the Personal plan you were limited to just 20 pages.
+Squarespace has improved its blogging features considerably in recent years.
+It used to be that on their cheapest paid plan, you were limited to just 20 pages.
 Now that cap has been lifted entirely.

-You can browse free and paid templates by industry and select one that suits your blog’s needs.
+You can browse free and paid templates by industry and select one that suits your blog’s needs; there are 6 templates to choose from that have been designed specifically for blogs.
 Squarespace has taken great care with how your content is laid out on its templates.
 The designs are top-of-the-range and features like grid layout and 3D scrolling can give your blog a unique look and feel.

 At times it feels like blog-building from the future!